You want smart political talk without the meltdowns?

 Oh, yeah.

-Now, of course, you still need construction workers to put the you know, put the final touches on this, and and that's happening all over the i economy, and that will mean uh it's very much like the transformation, Sean, that that happened a hundred years ago when we invented tractors, and we went from thirty-five per out of every hundred Americans working on the farm to down to three Americans working on the farm because uh tractors and irrigation systems and all these other things really changed the way we were able to produce more and more food.
+And we went from 35% out of every 100 Americans working on the farm down to three Americans working on the farm because tractors and irrigation systems and all these other things really changed the way we were able to produce more and more food.

-You gotta send me a link to this company.
+Dude, you got to send me a link to this company.

-That's not something I'd I'd even heard about.
+That's not something I'd even heard about.

 You should post it.

-You know, I don't want to uh I don't I don't clean a dish as it is, so it doesn't matter.
+I don't clean a dish as it is, so it doesn't matter.

 It's perfect for me.

-That was the kick off to uh Yellowstone, right?
+That was the kickoff to Yellowstone, right?

 Yes.

-Well you should watch it.
+Well, you should watch it.

-By the way, it's a fantastic miniseries, but one of the things that you see firsthand in watching that is the nineteen twenties it's life changed so dramatically.
+But one of the things that you see firsthand in watching that is the 1920s, life changed so dramatically.

-And that's the kind of transformation I think we're gonna see over the and the mo most important thing, Sean, is we in the United States of America have to be the drivers of that, like we were the Internet Age, like we were the industrial age.
+And the most important thing, Sean, is we in the United States of America have to be the drivers of that, like we were the internet age, like we were the industrial age.

 You do the Trump tax cut to encourage more investment here.